adarshshukla19/QRScannerApplication/README.md

 # QRScannerApplication

  A basic QR code scanning application developed as a submission for a UI test.

- This application is developed using Ionic platform, used for developing Hybrid cross platform applications.
+ This application is developed using Ionic platform in Angular framework, used for developing Hybrid cross platform applications.
  This app can be run in desktop as a PWA, and also can be run in  Android and iOS devices.

 Assumptions -